vikas100/home-harmony-demo/README.md

 ```

 ###### Adding multiple paint colors and selecting each one
 Often users want multiple paint colors.
 This is accomplished through the method appendNewLayer to create.
 The current layer being painted or erased can be changed by setting the editLayerIndex and then using tools as normal.
+There is a limit to the number of layers that can be added, defined by maxLayerCount, while the total number of layers currently in the image is defined by layerCount.
 ```
 - (BOOL) appendNewLayer;
+@property (readonly, nonatomic) BOOL canAppendNewLayer;

 - (BOOL) removeLayerAtIndex:(int)index;
 @property (readonly, nonatomic) CBLayer *editLayer;
 @property (assign, nonatomic) int editLayerIndex;
+@property (readonly, nonatomic) int layerCount;
+@property (readonly, nonatomic) int maxLayerCount;
 ```

-###### Material choices
+###### Setting paint color
 ```
 @property (retain, nonatomic) UIColor *paintColor;
-@property (readonly, nonatomic) NSString *projectID;
+- (void) setPaintColor:(UIColor *)uiColor updateImage:(BOOL)updateImage;
 ```

 ###### Global appearance